kh-v-git/SportRadar/README.md

     - All Games exist in the system or are given.
 Each game is unique in terms of team composition.
 No CRUD functionality for Game.
     - Two teams do not play against each other more than once.

+General assumptions:
+  default value for undefined Objects is null.

 ### Application Requirements